 - he sometimes drops the mud pie into a sampler for more unique effects

 - he sometimes uses an all pass filter like the one from disperser that makes everything sound squishy. (you can also do it with 5, EQ 3s – see video)

 Bonus production and workflow tips from Mr. Bill:

 - How do you know when a song is finished?
 When he gets sick of working on a song he decides it’s done and then shifts his entire world view of the song to being finished.

 - Art is never finished, it’s abandoned.

-This was an amazing session filled with tons of sound design and production workflow tips and tricks so watch the full video below to hear it straight from Mr. Bill.
+This was an amazing session filled with tons of sound design and production workflow tips and tricks so watch the full video above to hear it straight from Mr. Bill.